 Diversity of Enrollment

-The fall 2018 enrollment of all full-time, degree-seeking, undergraduate students in credit programs, was 855.
-Of these 56% were female and 44% were male.
-98% were Native American Indian/Alaska Native while 2% were either, Asian/Pacifier Islander, Black or African American, Hispanics of any race, White and Two or more races or Non-resident alien.
+Navajo Technical University 2021 Fall enrollment of Full-Time, Degree Seeking, Undergraduate students in credit programs was 526 students, of these students 61% were Female and 39% were Male.
+98% were Native American Indian/Alaska Native while 1% or less were either, Asian/Pacifier Islander, Black or African American, Hispanics of any race, White and Two or more races or Non-resident Alien.

 Diversity of Pell Recipients

 Federal Pell Grant recipients comprised 72% of full-time undergraduate students in credit program in the fall of 2017.
 Of these, 61% were female and 39% were male.
 99% of the Pell recipients identified themselves as American Indian or Alaskan Native minority.

 55% of the first-time, full time undergraduate students who enrolled in fall of 2017 returned in fall 2018.
 59% of those were female and 41% were male.
 The Pre-Nursing program had the highest number of students who returned, followed by the Welding program.
 The part-time student retention rate was 21%.

-The current graduation rate for fall 2012 first-time students enrolled in a degree-seeking program is 14%.
+The current graduation rate for Fall 2014 First-time Students enrolled in a Degree-seeking program is 9%.
 For more information regarding Tuition, Financial Aid, Enrollment, Retention and Graduation Rates or Outcome Measures, please take a look at College Navigator or IPEDS (Integrated Postsecondary Education Data System).